stnolting/neo430/README.md

 ## Contact

 If you have any questions, bug reports, ideas or if you are facing problems with the NEO430, feel free to drop me a line.
-I'm always happy to hear what cool projects you are realizing with this core :smiley:
+Also, I'm always happy to hear what cool projects you are realizing with this core :smiley:

   stnolting@gmail.com